openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 For Python functions modules and packages can be added by including them in the `requirements.txt`.
 Additional packages can be installed in the function image through build arguments.

 The function handler folder includes a `requirements.txt` file that was created while scaffolding the video-preview function from the `python-http` template.
 All Python packages the function code depends on need to be added here.

 The `video-preview` function uses the official AWS SDK for python, `boto3` to upload files to any S3-compatible Object storage.
 The `ffmpeg-python` python package provides bindings to FFmpeg and is used to process the input video.
 Make sure both are included in the `requirements.txt` file:

 ```
 boto3
 python-ffmpeg
 ```

-Like with the AWS function you have to make sure all additional binaries the code depends on are installed in the function image.
+You have to make sure all additional binaries the code depends on are installed in the function image.
 In this case our code depends on FFmpeg.
+Additional packages can be installed in the function image through build arguments.

 With the official python-http template the build argument, `ADDITIONAL_PACKAGE` can be used specify additional `[apk](https://wiki.alpinelinux.org/wiki/Alpine_Package_Keeper)` or `[apt](https://wiki.debian.org/AptCLI)` packages that need to be installed.

 Update the functions `stack.yml` configuration to include FFmpeg as an additional package: